ericdraken/chrome-vpn/README.md

 Run `docker-compose -f docker-compose-scale.yaml up --scale chrome-vpn=3` to launch three Chrome+VPN instances at random VPN servers for a round-robin VPN experience.
 Every time you execute a Chrome navigation, it will originate from a different VPN server.

+## Chrome version

+You can query `http://host:port/json/version` to return the contents of `version.json` which contain the Chrome version and default User-Agent string.